-Our sales efforts are increasingly targeted at mid-market, large enterprise, and global account clients, and as a result we may encounter greater pricing, implementation, and customization challenges, we may incur additional costs, and we may have to delay revenue recognition for more complicated transactions, each of which could adversely impact our business and operating results.
+Our sales efforts are increasingly targeted at large enterprise, global account, and mid-market clients, and as a result we may encounter greater pricing, implementation, and customization challenges, we may incur additional costs, and we may have to delay revenue recognition for more complicated transactions, each of which could adversely impact our business and operating results.

-Our sales efforts are increasingly targeted at mid-market, large enterprise, and global account clients, and as a result, we face greater costs, longer sales cycles, and less predictability in completing some of our sales and in increasing spend by existing clients.
+Our sales efforts are increasingly targeted at large enterprise, global account, and mid-market clients, and as a result, we face greater costs, longer sales cycles, and less predictability in completing some of our sales and in increasing spend by existing clients.
 For larger clients, use of our platform may require approvals by multiple departments and executive-level personnel and require us to provide greater levels of services and client education regarding the uses, benefits, security, privacy, worker classification, payments, and compliance services offered on our platform.
 Larger enterprises typically have longer decision-making and implementation cycles and may demand more customization, higher levels of support, a broader range of services, and greater payment flexibility.
-Existing and potential clients have failed, and may continue to fail, to respond to our sales outreach, may slow down decision-making, may delay planned work on our platform, or seek to negotiate pricing and other terms that are less favorable to us during a macroeconomic downturn such as the one caused by the COVID-19 pandemic, ultimately resulting in longer sales cycles and otherwise negatively impacting our sales efforts.
+During the COVID-19 pandemic, some existing and potential clients, particularly mid-market clients, have failed to respond to our sales outreach, slowed down decision-making, delayed planned work on our platform, and sought to negotiate pricing and other terms that are less favorable to us.
+This has led, and may continue to lead, to diminished productivity and effectiveness of our sales force, longer sales cycles, and otherwise negatively impacting our sales efforts.
 Restrictions in place to prevent the spread of the COVID-19 coronavirus restrict our ability to travel and negotiate in person, which may also negatively impact our sales efforts.
-In addition, mid-market, large enterprise, and global account clients may require greater functionality and scalability that can lead to delays in sales or difficulties in growing client spend.
-We are often required to spend time and resources to better familiarize potential mid-market, large enterprise, and global account clients with the value propositions of our platform generally.
-Despite our efforts in familiarizing potential mid-market, large enterprise, and global account clients with the benefits of our platform, these potential clients may decide not to use our platform if, among other reasons, they do not feel that their procurement or compliance needs are or will be met.
-In addition, sales opportunities with mid-market, large enterprise, and global account companies may require us to devote greater sales and administrative support and professional services resources to individual clients, which could increase our costs, lengthen our sales cycle, and divert our own sales and professional services resources to a smaller number of larger clients.
+In addition, large enterprise, global account, and mid-market clients may require greater functionality and scalability that can lead to delays in sales or difficulties in growing client spend.
+We are often required to spend time and resources to better familiarize potential large enterprise, global account, and mid-market clients with the value propositions of our platform generally.
+Despite our efforts in familiarizing potential large enterprise, global account, and mid-market clients with the benefits of our platform, these potential clients may decide not to use our platform if, among other reasons, they do not feel that their procurement or compliance needs are or will be met.
+In addition, sales opportunities with large enterprise, global account, and mid-market companies may require us to devote greater sales and administrative support and professional services resources to individual clients, which could increase our costs, lengthen our sales cycle, and divert our own sales and professional services resources to individual clients.
 We may spend substantial time, effort, and money in our sales efforts without being successful in producing sales or growing client spend.

 Even if we reach an agreement with a client to use our platform, the agreement may not be on pricing or other terms that are favorable to us.
 Moreover, a significant portion of the fees we typically receive from clients is contingent on the level of spend by the client.
-If a client negotiates pricing terms that are not favorable to us, does not engage freelancers on our platform, or uses freelancers for few projects or projects of low value, our revenue from the relationship may be minimal.
+If a client negotiates pricing terms that are less favorable to us, does not engage freelancers on our platform, or uses freelancers for few projects or projects of low value, our revenue from the relationship may be minimal.